JaromirPutrycz/Handsontable/README.md

 6) Script should run correctly (without any error)
 7) Webpage https://handsontable.com/demo is loaded
 8) Cookies are accepted via button "Allow all"

+For playwright/typescript Test script1:  TestScript1_handsontable.spec.test.ts
+In Terminal to run the test script use command line: npx playwright test TestScript1_handsontable.spec.test.ts or command line2: npx playwright test TestScript1_handsontable.spec.test.ts --headed or or command line3: npx playwright test #to run tests to see the report with run of the tests use command line: npx playwright show-report #to show report